 Adjust the size

-Mega muffins, regular (cupcake size) muffins and mini muffins can generally be made from any muffin recipe.
+Mega muffins, regular (cupcake-size) muffins, and mini muffins can generally be made from any muffin recipe.

 - Mini: Mini tins require about 2 tbsp of batter.
-Generally mini muffins bake for 8-10 minutes.
+Generally, mini muffins bake for 8-10 minutes.
 This is about 5-8 minutes less than what is called for in the standard sizes recipe.

-Freezable: I love having muffins in the freezer.
-I can pull a few outright when I get up and they’ll be ready to heat for breakfast.
-I also love being able to toss one into my kids school bag for a snack.
+FREEZE.
+I love having muffins in the freezer.
+I can pull a few out when I get up and they’ll be ready to heat for breakfast.
+I also love tossing one into my kids’ school bag for a snack.
 To freeze: